BennyDeBock/BennyDeBock/README.md

 # Hello there

 My name is Benny.
 I'm a young developer from Belgium, who's interested in all ranges of development.
-Outside of that, I also enjoy playing Table Tennis 🏓 in competition spirit and I have a big interest in Japan 🇯🇵.
+Outside of that, I also enjoy playing Table Tennis 🏓 in competitive spirit and I have a big interest in Japan 🇯🇵.

 ## Projects
 ### Current Projects